⚠️ SEP 22, 2023 – MAUI WILDFIRE UPDATES

 Waikoloa is located on the Kohala Coast of the Big Island and is actually the sunniest place to stay in all of Hawaii, recording more hours of sunshine and less cloud cover or rain than anywhere else.
 It is also where you will find the best beaches on Big Island.

-The Kailua-Kona region is also a great place to consider with plenty of sunshine, though the beaches are more coarse than those in Kohala or on Maui, and clouds are more prevalent.
+The Kailua-Kona region is also a great place to consider, as it also gets plenty of sunshine.
+Unfortunately, the beaches are more coarse than those in Kohala or Maui, and clouds are more prevalent.

-Hilo on the “windward side” (aka wet side) of Big Island is the rainiest city in the US!
+Hilo, on the “windward side” (aka wet side) of the Big Island, is the rainiest city in the US!

 Annual Rainfall | Days with (some) Rain | |